Wykerd/bazcal/BScript.md

 ## Numbers

 **Note** The current interpreter doen't suport defining negative numbers so to do this you must use this hack for now `0-2` to get negative number, in this case `-2`

+**Note** Order of operations doesn't work currently!
+Please use brackets to indciate order of operations.

 # Builtins